 Tip #6 – Master Squeeze Re-Steal

-The re-steal, often called the “squeeze play” as well, is one of the most powerful tools you can have in your arsenal when playing a short stack tournament strategy.
+The re-steal, often called the “squeeze play,” is one of the most powerful tools in a short stack tournament strategy.

 The play is quite simple yet extremely effective.
 When a player opens the pot and another player calls, you go all-in over the top and maximize your fold equity with a variety of bluffs mixed in with some real value hands.

-When the small blind folds, there are 6.9 big blinds in the pot that are yours for the taking.
+When the small blind folds, there are 6.9 big blinds in the pot, yours to take.
 All you need to do is press that all-in button.

 However, a good majority of the time, both players are simply going to fold.
 You will have increased your stack by over 30%, and you can keep doing this over and over when riding a stack like this, making it one of the most powerful short stack strategy plays out there.